-- Amended By-Laws of the Registrant effective December 1, 2021. - 4.1 Indenture, dated November 1, 2019, by and between Winnebago Industries, Inc. and U.S. Bank National Association (incorporated by reference from Exhibit 4.1 to the Registrant's Current Report on Form 8-K dated October 29, 2019). - Form of 1.50% Convertible Senior Note due 2025 (included in Exhibit 4.1). - 4.4 Form of 6.250% Senior Secured Note due 2028 (included in Exhibit 4.3) - 1.1 Certification by the Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith). - 1.2 Certification by the Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith). - 2.1 Certification by the Chief Executive Officer pursuant to 18 U.S.C.
+- 3.1 Articles of Incorporation of Winnebago Industries, Inc., effective January 1, 2022 (incorporated by reference from Exhibit 3.1 to the Registrant's Current Report on Form 8-K dated January 1, 2022). - 3.2 By-Laws of the Registrant effective January 1, 2022 (incorporated by reference from Exhibit 3.2 to the Registrant's Current Report on Form 8-K dated January 1, 2022). - 1.1 Indenture, dated November 1, 2019, by and between Winnebago Industries, Inc. and U.S. Bank National Association (incorporated by reference from Exhibit 4.1 to the Registrant's Current Report on Form 8-K dated October 29, 2019). - 1.2 Form of 1.50% Convertible Senior Note due 2025 (included in Exhibit 4.1). - 4.3 Indenture, dated as of July 8, 2020, by and among Winnebago Industries, Inc., the guarantors named therein and U.S. Bank National Association, as trustee (incorporated by reference from Exhibit 4.1 to the Registrant's Current Report on Form 8-K dated July 8, 2020) - 1.4 Form of 6.250% Senior Secured Note due 2028 (included in Exhibit 4.3) - 0.1 Amended and Restated Employment Agreement between Winnebago Industries, Inc. and Michael Happe, dated December 15, 2021 (incorporated by reference from Exhibit 10.1 to the Registrant's Current Report on Form 8-K dated December 14, 2021). - 0.2 Winnebago Executive Officer Severance Plan and Summary Plan Description (incorporated by reference from Exhibit 10.2 to the Registrant's Current Report on Form 8-K dated December 14, 2021). - 1.1 Certification by the Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith). - 1.2 Certification by the Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith). - 2.1 Certification by the Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith). - 2.2 Certification by the Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith). - L.INS XBRL Instance Document the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document (furnished herewith). - ..SCH Inline XBRL Taxonomy Extension Schema Document (furnished herewith). - ..CAL Inline XBRL Taxonomy Calculation Linkbase Document (furnished herewith). - ..DEF Inline XBRL Taxonomy Extension Definition Linkbase Document (furnished herewith). - LLAB Inline XBRL Taxonomy Label Linkbase Document (furnished herewith). - ..PRE Inline XBRL Taxonomy Presentation Linkbase Document (furnished herewith). - .04 Cover Page Interactive Data File (formatted in Inline XBRL and contained in Exhibit 101) (furnished herewith).
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith). - LINS XBRL Instance Document the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document (furnished herewith). - ..SCH Inline XBRL Taxonomy Extension Schema Document (furnished herewith). - ..CAL Inline XBRL Taxonomy Calculation Linkbase Document (furnished herewith). - ..DEF Inline XBRL Taxonomy Extension Definition Linkbase Document (furnished herewith). - ..LAB Inline XBRL Taxonomy Label Linkbase Document (furnished herewith). - ..PRE Inline XBRL Taxonomy Presentation Linkbase Document (furnished herewith). - .04 Cover Page Interactive Data File (formatted in Inline XBRL and contained in Exhibit 101) (furnished herewith).